rolandholik/Quixote/Documentation/tsem.rst

 implementations.

-The model is extremely simplistic; a TMA interprets a security event and its characteristics, and advises whether or not the kernel should designate the process as trusted or untrusted after event processing is complete.
+The model is extremely simplistic; a TMA interprets a security event and its characteristics and advises whether or not the kernel should designate the process as trusted or untrusted after event processing is complete.